Criticality and covered area fraction in confetti and Voronoi percolation: Introduction

-Finally as in Theorem \ref{th:cCAFrandom} we have \begin{theorem} For any $t \in (0,1)$ there exists a Voronoi model $(\Pc, \lambda_s, \sigma, \lambda_t, \tau)$, with $\sigma$ and $\tau$ random, for which $CAF_{\text{shaded}}(\Si, \Ti) < t$ but the shaded region percolates. \end{theorem} In the next four sections we obtain the results for the confetti model and in Section 6 we provide a sketch of the modifications required for the Voronoi model.
+In the next four sections, we obtain the results for the confetti model.
+In Section~\ref{Voronoi}, we introduce the Voronoi model and provide a sketch of the modifications required for similar results of the Voronoi model.